paulklemm/regression-heatmap-paper/Cover Letter.md

 </i></font>

-It was suggested that the manuscript could be further strengthened by better structuring the domain requirements to include the web and security issues
+It was suggested that the manuscript could be further strengthened by better structuring the domain requirements to include the web and security issues.

 <i><font color='green'>

   * Advantages of the web-based approach regarding the epidemiological application domain is covered as part of [Support Design Decisions with Expert Feedback] by discussing it at the beginning of the *System Design* section
-  * TODO: Security Issues
+  * Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Cohort Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**

 </i></font>